pokedim13/wombo/README.md

 - since all actions are the same in both versions, I will consider only one module, namely the asynchronous
 ```
+from wombo.base_models.styles import Style

 dream = AsyncDream()
-task = await dream.create_task(prompt: str, style: int)
+task = await dream.create_task(prompt: str, style: Style)
 ```
-- The list of styles will be available via github
+- The list of styles is in Style(Enum) your IDE will tell you to find the desired style

 </details>